 People with high blood pressure are more likely to experience heart attacks and strokes.
 That is why doctors emphasize blood pressure control.
 They often prescribe medication to achieve this goal.
 Some people would prefer to use natural approaches, however, such as exercising, following a DASH diet and drinking beet juice.
-How much beet juice does it take to make a difference?
+How much does it take to make a difference?

 How Much Beet Juice Do You Need to Drink?